kvpl7102/UDEM-IFT1025-TP2-E22/README.md

 # UDEM-IFT1025-E22
-TP1 code for Class IFT1025 - session E22 at UDEM.
+TP1 and TP2 code for Class IFT1025 - session E22 at UDEM.